 An applicant should submit (1) a letter of application describing his or her interests in teaching undergraduates and Master's students at Carnegie Mellon University and in promoting inclusion and diversity in Software Engineering, (2) a curriculum vitae, (3) a statement of teaching philosophy, (4) the names and email addresses of three or more individuals whom the applicant has asked to provide letters of reference, and if available, (5) supplementary materials including (a) teaching evaluations, video samples of teaching, curriculum portfolios, or other evidence of commitment to teaching effectiveness, and (b) evidence of commitment to promoting inclusion and diversity in Software Engineering.

-Please apply by January 3, 2017, via the CMU School of Computer Science online application: Submit Application.
-Note that applications will be reviewed starting December 15, 2016.
+Please apply by Dec 15, 2017, via the CMU School of Computer Science online application: Submit Application.